sgohetia/Gohetia_Sheldon_HW2_OOP/README.md

 Games are not allowed!

-I created a Music Player instead.
-I put an extra navigation items to navigate but some of the items are still in work progress because I intend to make this music player a fully functional but for the meantime this project focus on how to apply the OOP principle.
+I created a CyberPunk Music Player theme instead.
+I put an extra navigation items to navigate but some of the items are still in work progress because I intend to make this music player a fully functional project soon but for the meantime this project focuses on how to apply the OOP principle.

 In my case, I have these: